-Talks between Volkswagen of America and CEO Stefan Jacoby over his employment contract are ongoing as it's likely that he will soon take over as the chief executive of Volvo Cars.
+Talks between Volkswagen of America and chief executive Stefan Jacoby over his employment contract are ongoing as it's likely that he will soon take over as the CEO of Volvo Cars.
 Meanwhile, two executives have been appointed to accomplish Jacoby's responsibilities for the time being.

 In a statement made by VW, Michael Lohscheller will take interim responsibility for Volkswagen Group of America, while Mark Barnes will manage the Volkswagen brand until the contractual matters are resolved.
 It was German newspaper Frankfurt Allgemeine Zeitung that broke the news about plans for Jacoby to replace Volvo CEO Stephen Odell, who will soon function as the head of Ford Motor Co.'s European operations.